nomic/api-stories/README.md

 * .until(...) works exactly like .expect(...), only it will repeat the previous api call *until* the stated condition is met, or give up after 10 seconds (not configurable yet)

+### Never

+* .never(...) ensures that some expectation "never" comes to be, or at least doesn't happen for a while...
+By default it waits 10 seconds., though you can pass milliseconds to wait for as the final argument.
+(This can make testing take painfully long.
+Need to come up with a way to unblock future tests while leaving a never check active in the background.)

 ## Before